Per- and Polyfluoroalkyl Substances (PFAS)

 The EPA issued interim drinking water lifetime Health Advisory levels for select PFAS in June 2022 at lower levels than previously issued in 2016.
 PFOA and PFOS cannot yet be reliably measured at those levels using current scientific instrumentation.
 The interim Health Advisories will remain in place until the EPA develops formal regulation.

 In March 2023, the EPA issued proposed regulatory limits for six PFAS compounds in drinking water.
-The proposed limits address levels of PFOA and PFOS as individual contaminants, while the other four compounds (PFNA, PFHxS, PFBS, and Gen X) included as a PFAS mixture.
+The proposed limits address levels of PFOA and PFOS as individual contaminants, while the other four compounds (PFNA, PFHxS, PFBS, and Gen X) are included as a PFAS mixture.

 Timeline of EPA drinking water regulations for PFAS.